A student-led initiative restoring kelp forests worldwide.

 Visualizing kelp canopy changes from 1984 to present

-Support Kelp Forest Alliance, a global nonprofit leading kelp restoration efforts.
+Support Kelp Forest Alliance, a global nonprofit leading kelp restoration effort.
 Your donation funds large-scale restoration projects, scientific research, and community engagement programs worldwide.

 Give TodayMore productive than land forests